 Evaluating Health Information Online

-Many people search online to find information about medical concerns.
+On-line resources are available regardless of proximity to the care recipient, so it follows that many people search online to conveniently find information about medical concerns.
 But not all health information online is of equal quality.
 The following questions may help you decide if the information you find online is reliable:

 - Who is responsible for the content?